 Are you spiritually training and competing to grow mighty in God.
 Or are you a spiritual couch potato uninterested in exerting yourself for God?

-Why not let the courageous athletes of the 2012 London Olympic Games inspire you to get off the bench and to give your, all for the rest of your life, to following and obeying Jesus Christ?
+Why not let the courageous athletes of the 2016 Rio Olympic Games inspire you to get off the bench and to give your, all for the rest of your life, to following and obeying Jesus Christ?

 Are you looking for a place to train spiritually?
 Come visit our spiritual training camp where people show and tell what God has done — The Salvation Army Berry Street Worship Center, 225 Berry St., Nashville, 37207 — Sunday mornings at 10:45 & Thursday nights at 6:30.